 If there exist no supportive family members, or if they are uninterested in aiding in addressing the situation with your hoarding neighbor, you can also consider contacting California Adult Protective Services.
 Depending on the age or the physical and mental health of your neighbor, this agency might be able to step in and assist in remedying the hoarding situation.
 The agency can be contacted via the link set forth in this paragraph.

-Dealing with a Hoarding Tenant
+Dealing With a Hoarding Tenant

 As was mentioned, any California residential lease agreement – written or verbal – has an implied provision that a tenant cannot permit the existence of a nuisance of any type that interferes with the rights of neighboring property owners to quietly or peacefully enjoy their homes.
 Thus, a nuisance created by your tenant at your rental property constitutes a violation of lease terms.

-In addition, if you’ve used a written lease, that contract likely contains a provision requiring your tenant to maintain the premises in a reasonable clean condition.
+In addition, if you’ve used a written lease, that contract likely contains a provision requiring your tenant to maintain the premises in a reasonably clean condition.
 A severe hoarding situation would constitute a violation of such a lease agreement.

 The first step is to provide a written notice to your tenant directing that individual to rectify the hoarding situation within the time period specified by California landlord and tenant law.
 Under California law, a landlord has the ability to give a tenant a 3-day notice to correct the violation of lease terms or move.